serverless/serverless/docs/providers/fn/guide/debugging.md

     return route.call(**args)
   File "/usr/local/lib/python2.7/site-packages/bottle.py", line 1740, in wrapper
     rv = callback(*a, **ka)
-  File "/kubeless.py", line 35, in handler
+  File "/Fn.py", line 35, in handler
     return func(bottle.request)
-  File "/kubeless/handler.py", line 5, in find
+  File "/Fn/handler.py", line 5, in find
     term = event['data']['term']
 KeyError: 'term'
 ```

 It should be clear from the second-to-last line that the error originates in an incorrect key name.

-This is a very basic example of debugging a Kubeless function, but it should hopefully highlight the basic principles.
+This is a very basic example of debugging a Fn function, but it should hopefully highlight the basic principles.
 Obviously, in production environments, you would want to have more formal and sophisticated error handling built into your code.